‘SNL’: Aziz Ansari Tells Trump’s Supporters To Go Back To Hiding Their Racism

 Encore!
 Aziz Ansari hosted ‘Saturday Night Live’ for the special post-inauguration show on Jan.
 21, gracing the iconic 8H stage for the first time.
 The comedian had viewers cracking up with his wild jokes directed at Donald Trump and his supporters!

-Fans knew Aziz was going to knock it out of the park with his hosting duties, since he’s definitely quick on his feet when it comes to connecting with a crowd.
+Aziz didn’t blame or “demonize” everyone for having those qualities since 63 million voted for Trump, but he did try to joke about the division in America.
+Fans knew he was going to knock it out of the park with his hosting duties, since he always finds a way to connect with a crowd.
 He’s also been very vocal about his disdain for the new president, taking to Twitter in June with a post that read, “Trump wants to ban Muslim immigrants like my parents.
 I wrote a piece for @NYTimes telling him to go f*ck himself.”
-Aziz always slays with his stand-up gigs, so there was a lot of hype surrounding his appearance on the comedy sketch series.
-The comedian also nailed it when he appeared on the Tonight Show Jan.
+Aziz continually slays with his stand-up gigs, so there was a lot of hype surrounding his appearance on SNL.
+He also nailed it when he appeared on the Tonight Show Jan.
 19, especially when transforming Yelp reviews into a master class with Jimmy Fallon.

 The Funniest Moments In ‘SNL’ History — See Pics Of The Best Sketches